Samsung SCH-U470: Music player

 The device's music player supports MP3, Windows Media Audio (WMA and WMA Pro), and Advanced Audio Coding (AAC and AAC+) file types by default, instead of converting all formats to the WMA format, like most other V CAST phones require.
-Though it can't play MIDI, SMAF, and PMD files in its music storage as they instead have to be loaded into its phone storage in My Sounds (or My Ringtones).
+Though it can't play MIDI, SMAF, PMD, QCP, and iMelody files in its music storage as they instead have to be loaded into its phone storage in My Sounds (or My Ringtones).

 Music player features include an equalizer and 3D sound settings, playlist creation and music playback by artist, genre, and album.
 The music player's UI skin can show a visualizer, album artwork or lyrics.
 When in use, the music player can mostly work in the background; it pauses for phone calls, but stops for outgoing calls, at app launch, and at music synchronization.

 Messaging

 In addition to text messaging (SMS), the device also utilizes picture messaging, which among other things allows saving received pictures and audio, including setting the latter up as ringtones.
 The phone supports sending and receiving e-mail.

 The handset also includes Mobile Instant Messaging, which uses data calls, and supports AOL Instant Messenger, Windows Live Messenger, and Yahoo!
 Messenger.
-It is possibly known that any of these protocols are no longer supported as of 2015; for example, Microsoft has migratied its users from Windows Live Messenger to Skype.
+These protocols are no longer supported as of 2015; for example, Microsoft has migrated its users from Windows Live Messenger to Skype.
 Mobile instant messages are charged per Verizon's text messaging plan.